Latest Diamond Finds

 he found two stones.

-Huddleston declined an offer from the local bank cashier, who said
+Huddleston declined an offer from a local bank cashier, who said

 he would pay Huddleston 50 cents for the stones.
 Eventually, the stones